Concerns and controversies at the 2010 Commonwealth Games: Doping

-Prior to the Games, four wrestlers, a shot-putter and two swimmers who were all part of India's Games squad tested positive for methylhexaneamine.
-Four others, who were not picked for the Games in the Indian capital, also failed drug tests conducted at the various training camps across the country.
+Just before the Games, the Indian team suffered seven casualties when four wrestlers, two swimmers and a shot putter were cut from the team as a result of positive tests for methylhexaneamine.
+Four others, who were not picked for the Games, also failed drug tests conducted at the various training camps across the country.

-Oludamola Osayomi, the winner of the women's 100-metre sprint event, was reported to have tested positive for a "banned substance" which was later revealed to be the stimulant methylhexaneamine.
+The same substance was recorded in the examination of Nigerian runner Oludamola Osayomi who won the women's 100 meters on athletics in an event hit by another big controversy.
 Another Nigerian athlete, hurdler Samuel Okon who placed sixth in the 110 metres hurdles, was reported to have tested positive for the same drug.

-In July 2011, three of the four women from India's gold-medal winning 400-metre-relay team tested positive for performance-enhancing drugs.
+In July 2011, three of the four women from India's gold medal-winning 400-metre-relay team tested positive for performance-enhancing drugs.
 Two of the racers, Sini Jose and Jauna Murmu, tested positive for the anabolic steroid methandienone, and Tiana Mary Thomas tested positive for epi-methandienone.

+Audience Behavior during some Events

 Archery

 While the audience's behaviour at the archery event provoked criticism from the English team, the silver medallist, Alison Williamson, praised it on the other hand.
 Earlier reports held that the English team was upset because the loud chant of the crowd during the women's recurve event had distracted the archers.
 In an action condemned in the Indian media, an English archery official allegedly abused an Indian coach, telling him to "f*** off."
 The comment came after the Indian team registered a one-point win over England to claim the gold medal.
 The Indian archery head coach, Limba Ram, walked over to shake hands with officials of the rival team.
 In response, an English official showed his elbow in a gesture before uttering the remarks.
 Britain's archery team leader said she was unaware of the incident and added, "[the Indian coach] must find out whether the person was one among us.
 If he was not wearing a red jersey, he would not be part of the side.
 I will speak to the Indian coach about it."
 Limba Ram said that he failed to identify the person as he had chosen to ignore the one-off incident.
 There have also been accusations that Ram was called a monkey on two different occasions by an English official.